sjpierce/CHOPStudy/README.md

     - `_quarto.yml`: This is a Quarto metadata file containing project-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.
+    - `Analyze_Data.qmd`: This script runs logistic regression models to be used in the manuscript.
     - `apa.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed.
 It is used by Quarto to format reference sections.